-- (a) The members of the Remuneration Committee shall be appointed by the Board from amongst their member, consisting wholly of Non-Executives and shall consist not less than three (3) members. - (b) The members of the Committee shall elect the Chairman from amongst their member who shall be Independent Non-Executive Directors. - (c) If the number of members for any reasons fall below three (3), the Board shall, within three (3) months of that event, appoint such numbers of new members as may be required to make up the minimum number of three (3) members. - (d) The Company Secretary shall be the Secretary of the Committee - (e) Directors do not participate in decisions on their own remuneration packages.
+- (a) The members of the Remuneration Committee shall be appointed by the Board from amongst their member, consisting wholly of Non-Executives and shall consist not less than three (3) members. - (b) The members of the Committee shall elect the Chairman from amongst their member who shall be Independent Non-Executive Directors. - (c) If the number of members for any reasons fall below three (3), the Board shall, within three (3) months of that event, appoint such numbers of new members as may be required to make up the minimum number of three (3) members. - (d) The term of office for all members of the Committee is subject to renewal on a yearly basis. - (e) The Company Secretary shall be the Secretary of the Committee - (f) Directors do not participate in decisions on their own remuneration packages.